lioujheyu/OpenGLES-sim/README.md

 Known Issue {#known_issue}
 ===========

-- While compile the code on windows, the compile error "std::to_string is not a member of std" is jumped out.
+- While compile the code on windows, the compile error **std::to_string is not a member of std** is jumped out.

   This is a known bug for mingw-gcc from 4.6.4 to 4.7.2.
 You can update your Mingw-gcc by [MinGW-builds](http://sourceforge.net/projects/mingwbuilds/files/).